How to Cook a Pork Tenderloin Sous Vide

 Sous Vide Machines

-There are several styles of sous vide products ranging in price, size and features.
-Personally I like the sous vide circulators that can be used with your own pots and containers compared to the sous vide water ovens that are completely self-contained and more expensive.
+Several styles of sous vide products range in price, size, and features.
+Personally, I like the sous vide circulators that can be used with your own pots and containers compared to the sous vide water ovens that are completely self-contained and more expensive.

-Within the group of circulators, I have the Anova brand but you can also find a Sansaire and Nomiku.
-I suggest you do your homework on which unit offers the features you are looking for and which unit gets the best ratings.
+I have the Anova brand within the circulator group, but you can also find a Sansaire and Nomiku.
+Do your homework on which unit offers the features you want and which gets the best ratings.

-Although you can use Ziploc bags to remove the air from the plastic bag using a technique called the "Water Displacement Method" using the pressure from the water to force the air out of the bag, I like using a vacuum sealer.
+Although you can use Ziploc bags to remove the air from the plastic bag using a technique called the "Water Displacement Method," which uses pressure from the water to force the air out of the bag, I like using a vacuum sealer.

-Saying that, the Ziploc bag method is much cheaper - you don't have to buy the machine or the FoodSaver bags which are much more expensive than Ziploc bags.
-Since I already own a Foodsaver and use it to store leftovers, cheese, steaks for the freezer, I don't mind paying a little extra for the bags.
+Saying that the Ziploc bag method is much cheaper - you don't have to buy the machine or the FoodSaver bags, which are much more expensive than Ziploc bags.
+Since I already own a Foodsaver and use it to store leftovers, cheese, and steaks in the freezer, I don't mind paying a little extra for the bags.

 Searzall (optional but fun gadget)